Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

 }
 getCompanyName();
 ```
+**
+### Limitations Without Exchange Online Connector
+This connector is designed exclusively for Entra ID and does not integrate with Exchange Online.
+As a result, it has the following limitations compared to the built-in Azure AD connector:

+#### ProxyAddress Expansion with Aliases
+- It cannot expand ProxyAddress with additional aliases, which is crucial for managing multiple email addresses for a single user.

+#### Modifying showInAddressList
+- It cannot modify the showInAddressList attribute, which determines whether a user appears in the global address list (GAL).

+#### Mailbox Creation/Activation
+- Mailboxes cannot be created or activated until a license is assigned, causing delays in email setup for new users.

 ## Introduction
 _HelloID-Conn-Prov-Target-Microsoft-Entra-ID_ is a _target_ connector. _Microsoft_ provides a set of REST API's that allow you to programmatically interact with its data.
 The Microsoft Entra ID connector uses the API endpoints listed in the table below.